Updated May 4, 2021 - San Francisco Waives 2020 Reporting Requirement

 - FCO Slide Deck from an OLSE presentation on the requirements of the ordinance.

-- Annual Reporting Form - Employers covered by the Fair Chance Ordinance are required to submit the Employer Annual Reporting Form by April 30 each year.
-The 2017 Employer Annual Reporting Form is no longer available.
-The 2018 Employer Annual Reporting Form will be available online by April 1, 2019, and will be due by April 30, 2019.
+- 2018 Employer Annual Reporting Form.
+Employers covered by the Fair Chance Ordinance are required to report on their compliance with the law during each year by April 30th of following year.
+However, the 2019 annual reporting requirement for the Fair Chance Ordinance and Health Care Security Ordinance was cancelled, consistent with the Mayor's February 25th, 2020 Emergency Proclamation.